apache/apisix/doc/plugins/authz-keycloak.md

 ## Future Development

-- Currently the authz-plugin requires to define the resource name and required scopes inorder to enforce policies for the routes.
+- Currently the `authz-plugin` requires to define the resource name and required scopes in order to enforce policies for the routes.
-However, Keycloak's official adapters (Java, JS) also provides path matching by querying Keycloak paths dynamically, and lazy loading the paths to identify resources.
+However, Keycloak's official adapters (Java, JS) also provides path matching by querying Keycloak paths dynamically, and lazy loading the paths to identity resources.
 Future version on authz-plugin will support this functionality.

 - Support to read scope and configurations from the Keycloak JSON File